Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Hunter Settlement/Badawi Hunter Settlement.md

 Base of operations for the [[Badawi Hunter Tribe]].
-Provides food to [[Zal'Aata]].
+Provides food to [[../Zal'Aata/Zal'Aata]].
 One of the main providers for the meat supply, besides cattle and general imports.
-Possesses the [[concept of exploration]]. mainly hunt [[Auroch]] Most of this lore is either up to Daan or if he cannot come up withh anything up to me.
+Possesses the [[../../../Deities/Concepts/concept of exploration]]. mainly hunt [[Auroch]] Most of this lore is either up to Daan or if he cannot come up withh anything up to me.